REVISED JAN 2021 (TWO YEARS LATER)

 BTW, this includes tenants of apartments, condos, huge mansions, etc.

-So UNLESS you are an actual commercial company – DO NOT CALL.
+So UNLESS you are an actual commercial company – PLEASE DO NOT CALL OR CONTACT ME.

 The reasons for this are simple:

-2) You are probably interrupting work with a paying client or some other task that requires focus.
+2) You are probably interrupting work or I am on the other line with a paying client or some other task that requires focus.

-3) There is a pandemic going on in case you didn’t notice, and I am not going to risk either my health or yours unless it is inside the scope of a company that has established policies for CoViD-19. (abbreviated as C19 hereafter)
+3) There is a pandemic going on and I am not going to risk either my health or yours (and the liability that comes with it) unless it is inside the scope of a company that has established policies for CoViD-19. (abbreviated as C19 hereafter)

 The fact that you are concerned about EMF at this juncture in history blows my mind.
-We have just crossed 1,000,000 deaths due to C19 in less than a year while the fatality rate due to EMF as far as I can tell is ZERO.
+We have just crossed 2,100,000 deaths due to C19 in about a year while the fatality rate due to EMF as far as I can tell is ZERO.
+Then again, I have found that people tend to have an upside down view of risk assessment.

 As for the most common questions: